Landflier/AcademicWebsite/content/about.md

 ---
 title : "About Me"
-date : "2023-06-01"
 ---

-# Vasil R Yordanov

-I am an academic researcher with interests in Condensed Matter Physics, Lithography.
-I am also an RF IC design hobbyist.
+Welcome to my person website.
+IN university I studied Physics, currently I am interested in Condensed Matter Physics, and I am part of the open-source community.
+I am developing my radio hobby by building integrated circuits, and experimenting with testing equipment.

 ## Education